MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-lcmapstringa.md

 ### -param lpDestStr [out, optional]

 Pointer to a buffer in which this function retrieves the mapped string or a sort key.

+If the caller explicitly requests a subset of the string, the destination string does not include a terminating null character unless the caller specified it in *cchDest*.

 When the application uses this function to generate a sort key, the destination string can contain an odd number of bytes.
 The LCMAP_BYTEREV flag only reverses an even number of bytes.
 The last byte (odd-positioned) in the sort key is not reversed.

-<div class="alert"><b>Note</b>  The destination string can be the same as the source string only if LCMAP_UPPERCASE or LCMAP_LOWERCASE is set.
-Otherwise, the strings cannot be the same.
-If they are, the function fails.</div>
-<div> </div>
-<div class="alert"><b>Note</b>  Upon failure of the function, the destination buffer might contain either partial results or no results at all.
-In this case, it is recommended for your application to consider any results invalid.</div>
+If this function fails, the destination buffer might contain either partial results or no results at all.
+In this case, all results should be considered invalid.

-<div> </div>
+> [!NOTE]
+> When setting LCMAP_UPPERCASE or LCMAP_LOWERCASE, the destination string can use the same buffer as the source string.
+However, this is strongly discouraged, as some conditions may cause the returned cased string to be a different length.

 ### -param cchDest [in]